bugcrowd/templates/submissions/description/sensitive_data_exposure/token_leakage_via_referer/template.md

-# Token Leakage via Referer Header

-## Overview of the Vulnerability

 The `Referer` HTTP request header is used to show the URL of the page a user requested the resource from.
 This application’s `Referer` headers leak valid user tokens which can be intercepted by an attacker performing a Person-in-The-Middle (PiTM) attack, or by exploiting third-party vendors.
 With access to the exposed token in the `Referer` HTTP header, the attacker could escalate privileges and execute API calls on behalf of a user in the application.

 ## Business Impact